CSublow/milestone-project-one/README.md

 This page acts as a central hub of news articles.
 The page is minimal, consisting of two Bootstrap columns of 4 news heading each, with an <aside> element at the bottom of the page containing information for journalists and blog writers on how to get in touch with the band for press statements.
 Each news heading links to a seperate news page.

 ### subpage navigation
-All of the subpages in the site (news articles, music pages and video pages) have a sub navigation that is located directly below the page title <h1> element and is repeated at the bottom of each subpage so that the user doesn't have to scroll up in order to access the sub navigation, improving site usability and accessibility.
+All of the subpages in the site (news articles, music pages and video pages) have a sub navigation that is located directly below the page header element and is repeated at the bottom of each subpage so that the user doesn't have to scroll up in order to access the sub navigation, improving site usability and accessibility.
 This allows the user to navigate to the next or previous piece of content without heading back to the main page, with all subpages also possessing a link to go back to the main page.
 The video pages on the site work a bit differently; although they possess a sub navigation, the layout of the video pages allows the user to access any other video page from all of the video pages by using the video thumbnail links, so there is no "All Videos" link on the video pages.

+A deviation from the wireframes exist in that for the music and news-article subpages, the sub navigation on the finished release sits below the header whereas in the wireframes it is positioned below the page title.
+This change was implemented when validating the code through the [W3C validator](https://validator.w3.org/) and discovering that article elements should contain nested headings.
+It was therefore judged to be a better accessibility decision to position the page headings within the main content elements.
+This change was not carried over to the video subpages since they contain much less content and do not have a unique page title.

 ### news-article (subpage)
 The news articles all feature a unique layout; they contain a different number of paragraphs and most have at least one image (although one news article possesses two).
 This simulates the layout of news articles varying with the content.